 Below are some useful tips on how to keep your car clean when hiking.

-Protect Your Trunk and Car Seats
+Protect the Body, Trunk and Car Seats

 These covers can prevent your car from being contaminated by mud and dirt.
 They can even prevent animal hair from sticking if you bring your pets with you on your hikes.